By Cathie Arquilla

 Perhaps a meander through a three-acre herb garden, a bike ride into town or an evening hike is all you require—the Ojai Valley Inn & Spa has that too, delivered by a first-class staff, in a stunning Spanish countryside environment.

 Rains — the fifth generation of the Rains family still owns and runs this general store.
 Smack in the middle of Ojai’s arched way Arcade they offer anything from kitchen towels to horse head sculptures.

 Human Arts – a gallery-type store that is the best of a tasteful craft fair, furniture, jewelry, glass.

 Kingston’s Candy Co. is a real sister act.
 Holly Thrasher was bubbling over with enthusiasm for her new candy venture as was her sister, Sara Jaimes about her own store, newly opened in Santa Barbara.

 “Candy Makes Life Sweet” is the tag line for the stores and sweet it is, sticky with nostalgic candies like ABBA-ZABAs and giant jawbreakers.
 Selling old-fashioned sodas and ice cream, the store’s aim is to “bring you back to the days of penny candies and soda fountains and to make you smile.”

 And Why Not…

 Saddle up!
-Ojai Valley Trail Riding Company offers a variety of private trial rides giving visitors a chance to explore river, stream and forest just out-of-town.
+Ojai Valley Trail Riding Company offers a variety of private trial rides giving visitors a chance to explore the river, stream and forests just out-of-town.

 Smell Lavender, taste olive oil.
 New Oak Ranch brings the Mediterranean to Ojai.
 Sitting on 24 acres with over 5000 lavender plants, 1400 olive trees, 24 walnut trees and several pixie tangerine trees, New Oak beacons, sit, stay, eat, pick.